mrmop/IGX/readme.md

 ## Important Notices!
 <ul>
-<li>Before releasing your game ensure that you switch from sandbox to production, users are not shared between the two.</li>
+<li>If using the Xtralife backend then before releasing your game ensure that you switch from sandbox to production, users are not shared between the two.</li>
-<li>This SDK is very heavily under development so things can change quite quickly.</li>
 </ul>

 ## Integrating Guides
 Check the <a href="https://github.com/mrmop/IGX/wiki/Integration-Guides">Integration Guides wiki page</a> for more info

 ## Issues
-When switching from a sandbox to production environment, be aware that data from the sandbox session will still be stored in the browser, so when you try to log into the production environment old stale data from ths sandbox environment will be used.
+When using the Xtralife backend and switching from a sandbox to production environment, be aware that data from the sandbox session will still be stored in the browser, so when you try to log into the production environment old stale data from ths sandbox environment will be used.
 If this occurs you will see errors relating to 401 (Unauthorized) and possibly also No 'Access-Control-Allow-Origin' header is present on the requested resource.
 To fix this, clear the storage for your domain.
 For example, to do this in Chrome go to developer tools->Application->Clear storage then click the Clear Site Data button.

 ## Future Integrations
 Below is a list of planned integrations with the IGX SDK: